Casepin

 In the aftermath, Nigerian President Muhammadu Buhari expressed condolences over the killings.
 Kogi State Governor Yahaya Bello called for calm among residents of Tawari.
 Muhammad Osuku, an administrator overseeing Kogi's local government areas, described the killings as "wicked and heartless" after touring the affected area.

-No individuals have been publicly named as charged, convicted, or otherwise identified as suspects in connection with the attack based on available sourcing.
 The case remains without a confirmed resolution as described in the available material.

 Key facts